HL7/carin-digital-insurance-card/input/pagecontent/Physical_Insurance_Card_Data_Elements.md

     </tr>
     <tr>
       <td>Member Name</td>
-      <td>Member's first and last name and may include middle name or initial</td>
+      <td>Member's first and last name and may include middle name or initial.
+Note: A member is any individual covered by the benefits offered by an entity, such as an employer or insurance company. </td>
       <td>coverage.extension C4DIC-PlanBeneficiaries-extension (enables represenation of all members), coverage.beneficiary (reflecting the patient for whom this resource is being pulled), patient.name (reflecting the patient for whom this resource is being pulled)</td>
     </tr>
     <tr>